C&A: Development since 2000

-In February 2020, C&A Mexico was sold to Grupo Axo.
+In February 2020, Grupo Axo agreed to buy C&A Mexico, but cancelled the contract in March 2021.
+In June 2023 C&A Mexico was sold to Grupo Alfar, owner of the Mexican Cuidado con el Perro stores.
 On 20 August 2020, C&A sold C&A China to Zhongke Tongrong Private Equity to operate the stores via franchising.

 In 2021 and 2022, the company closed 70 stores and stated the goal of having half of its sales come from online channels by 2026.
 In March 2022, the company shut its Canda brand, which produced formalwear, due to the decline in sales as a result of the COVID-19 pandemic.

-In June 2022, C&A began selling clothing via Amazon.com.

-In July 2022, it was discovered that C&A's Serbian division was the victim of customs fraud on the import of goods from China.
+In June 2022, C&A began selling clothing via Amazon.
+Also in July 2022, it was discovered that C&A's Serbian division was the victim of customs fraud on the import of goods from China.
 The unpaid duties led to the Serbian division filing bankruptcy and closing its 14 stores.

-Controversies

-Alleged use of forced labor
+Corporate affairs

+Ownership

+The company name is derived from the initials of its founders, Clemens (1818–1902) and August (1819–1892) Brenninkmeijer.
+The Brenninkmeijer family owns C&A through a Swiss firm named COFRA Holding AG.
+The company's success has led the Brenninkmeijer family to be ranked among the wealthiest in the Netherlands, but most members of the family actually live in Geneva and Zug, Switzerland.

+Brands

+C&A's brands, under which several of its goods are sold, include Angelo Litrico, Avanti, Clockhouse, Here+There, Palomino, Rodeo, Westbury, Yessica, Yessica Pure, and Your Sixth Sense.

+Criticism

 In December 2021, the European Center for Constitutional and Human Rights filed a criminal complaint in a Dutch court against C&A and other brands, including Lidl and Hugo Boss, alleging that they benefited from and were complicit in the use of forced labour by Uyghurs in Xinjiang.

+Locations

+As of 2025, C&A had stores in the following countries:

+Stores

+In Spain, C&A reduced its footprint over time.
+In 2017 it closed 23 stores as part of a restructuring.
+In June 2023 the company announced the closure of five additional stores.
+In the 2023–24 financial year, the chain reported 80 points of sale in Spain.
+By mid-2025, its website listed 73.